CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/glossary.md

 When you provide a bit of text to search for, we call this a query.
 Your query can include one or several terms.
 When you search for documents, you can use special characters to make more complex queries; see [queries](/manual/query) for more information.

+## Stemming

+A kind of text processing where the words in a text are stripped of all inflection.
+For instance, *walk*, *walks*, and *walking* are all reduced to *walk*.
+This can be used to ignore irrevelant variation between words.
+See [stemming (wikipedia)](/https://en.wikipedia.org/wiki/Stemming) for more information.

 ## Tag

 On I-analyzer, tags are labels that you can assign to documents.
 See [tags](/manual/tagging-documents) for more information.